gilsdav/python_sails_websocket_client/README.md

 # Python sails(js) websocket client
-This library try to make sailsjs websocket easy to use.
+This library try to make sails(js) websocket easy to use.
 This library is made for socket.io v1.0.x .

 Example of sails(js) controller (EngineController.js):